ChanceAgora/Scientific-Calculator/README.md

-# Scientific-Calculator
+# Scientific Calculator

-The code needed for a fully functioning scientific calculator.
+This is the code for a fully funcitoning scientific calculator.

+There is a complete parsing engine to filter through operators and operands and comply with the order of operations.

+There are plans to implement variable solution functionality.

+There are also plans to implement graphing functionality.